Merrill Heatter: Acquisition by Filmways

-In 1965, Heatter and Quigley sold their company to Filmways.
+In 1969, Heatter and Quigley sold their company to Filmways.
 The company still continued to operate with Filmways as the owner.

 Gambit and other game shows

 As the 1970s rolled around, Heatter and Quigley were still at work on producing their existing game show, Hollywood Squares, and creating new game shows.

 On September 4, 1972, CBS premiered the new game show Gambit.
 The series was the first new game show of the 1970s produced by Heatter-Quigley.
 The show was based on the card game blackjack.
 The series starred Wink Martindale as the presenter and Elaine Stewart as the card dealer.
 The series was filmed at Television City.
 The series ended on December 10, 1976.
 A spin-off series entitled Las Vegas Gambit aired on NBC during the 1980–81 television season.

 Some of the other game shows that Heatter-Quigley produced included Baffle, High Rollers, and The Magnificent Marble Machine.
-Las Vegas Gambit was the last title produced by Heatter-Quigley.
+Las Vegas Gambit was the last title produced by Heatter-Quigley before it was dissolved in June 1981.
 Bob Quigley retired from show business shortly after Las Vegas Gambit went off the air.

 Merrill Heatter Productions

-Heatter went on to produce several more game shows solo.
+Heatter went on to produce several more game shows solo under the company Merrill Heatter Productions, which was formed as an independent entity.
 Most of those game shows were revivals or new versions of Heatter-Quigley produced shows.
-Some of those shows included Battlestars, All-Star Blitz, Bargain Hunters and the 1980s version of High Rollers.
+Some of those shows included Battlestars, All-Star Blitz, Bargain Hunters and the 1987 version of High Rollers (with Orion Pictures subsidiary Century Towers Productions (who owns the title rights to the pre-1981 Heatter game shows)).
 The last game show that Merrill Heatter Productions produced in the 20th century ended in 1990.
-On September 28, 1998, Heatter leased the worldwide rights to his solo-developed game shows to King World (now CBS Media Ventures).
+On September 28, 1999, Heatter leased the worldwide rights to his solo-developed game shows to King World (now CBS Media Ventures).
 They now own the rights to those game shows.

 On July 28, 2008, Game Show Network premiered a new game show created by Heatter entitled Catch 21.
 The show was the first game show Heatter created in 19 years.
 The series was a revival of Heatter's successful 1970s game show Gambit.
 He created the series along with Scott Sternberg.